yarnpkg/berry/packages/gatsby/content/advanced/editor-sdks.md

 Smart IDEs (such as VSCode or IntelliJ) require special configuration for TypeScript to work.
 This page intends to be a collection of settings for each editor we've worked with - please contribute to this list!

+The editor SDKs and settings can be generated using the `yarn pnpify --sdk` (or `yarn dlx @yarnpkg/pnpify --sdk` if you don't need to install it locally) command.
+Its detailed documentation can be found on the [dedicated page](#/pnpify/cli/run).
+Generally speaking:
+- Use `yarn pnpify --sdk vscode,vim` to generate both the base SDKs and the settings for the specified supported editors.
+- Use `yarn pnpify --sdk base` to generate the base SDKs and then manually tweak the configuration of unsupported editors.
+- Use `yarn pnpify --sdk` to update all installed SDKs and editor settings.

 ```toc
 # This code block gets replaced with the Table of Contents
 ```